GSA/fpki-guides/_announcements/01_apple_common_removal.md

 ## What Should I Do?

-{% include alert-info.html content="The following procedures are intended for network engineers." %}
+The following procedures are intended for network engineers.

-You will need to install the COMMON root CA certificate on government-furnished, Apple macOS and iOS devices.
+You will need to download the COMMON root CA certificate and install it on government-furnished, macOS and iOS devices.

-{% include alert-warning.html content="You should never install a root certificate without verifying it." %}

-When downloading the COMMON root CA certificate using the methods below, you'll need to verify that it contains these details:
+When downloading the COMMON root CA certificate by using the options below, you'll need to verify that it contains these details:

 | **Federal Common Policy CA (FCPCA/COMMON)**  | **Certificate Details**                             |
 | :--------  | :-------------------------------     |